Compare Scooter Insurance

 * Compared at Biker Insure on 13.03.24 and for indicative purposes only.
 Quotes were obtained for a married 42 year old company director living in IV40 with maximum ncb, no claims or convictions and a clean licence.
 Scooter is garaged and used for social & commuting purposes. £300 voluntary excess.
 Actual quotes will vary depending on your individual circumstances and model of scooter.

-Although riders have little control over personal circumstances, there are some actions that can be taken to increase the chances of finding the cheapest scooter insurance quotes:
+Although riders can't often change their personal circumstances, there are some actions worth considering that may improve the odds of finding cheap scooter insurance quotes

 Pass your test